 Is there a teacher in charge of the pastoral care of International Students?

-As part of the International Team, the Pastoral Care Coordinator works with teaching staff, students and parents to be an advocate for students.
+As part of the International Team, the Director of International Students works with teaching staff, students and parents to be an advocate for students.
 We also have procedures for the wellbeing of our International Students which are specifically aimed at meeting the needs of students to whom English is a second language.
-The Pastoral Care Coordinator works with other staff in the school and usual pastoral care procedures will follow in most cases.
+The Director of International Students, Deputy Principal (Wellbeing and Inclusion) and Deans of Lower and Upper Primary work with other staff in the school and usual pastoral care procedures will follow in most cases.

 Can you help with accommodation?

 Your agent will be able to assist you with finding accommodation in Wellington.
 We are not offering Home Stay at this time and St Mark’s requires a parent to be living with our students at all times while studying at our school.
-Checks will be done by staff to ensure that students are with at least one parents as required by the Code of Practice for Pastoral Care of International Students.
+Checks will be done by staff to ensure that students are with at least one parent as required by the Code of Practice for Pastoral Care of Tertiary and International Learners.

 Where can I buy insurance?